timhemel/sipama/README.txt

 do-deinstall:
 	# code to deinstall the files

 In addition, you can create the targets pre-install and post-install, to do any operations before or after the actual installation and registration.
-The variables NAME and VERSION are needed for the registration.
+The variables SIPAMA_NAME and SIPAMA_VERSION are needed for the registration.
 If you want to allow a user to install the same program under a different name, you can use:

-NAME?=myprogram
+SIPAMA_NAME?=myprogram

-so that the user can override the NAME variable during installation:
+so that the user can override the SIPAMA_NAME variable during installation:

-pkinst.sh PREFIX=/path/to/different/install/dir NAME=myotherprogram
+pkinst.sh PREFIX=/path/to/different/install/dir SIPAMA_NAME=myotherprogram

 The include directive at the beginning of the file needs to be at the beginning and without it, the installation will not work.